Finding and installing packages#

 Searching for public packages#

-Packages that match your query display when you execute a search.
+Packages that match or partially match your query display when you execute a search.
 To see more information, click the package name.

 Refining your search results#